 Let Our Family Serve Yours

-A memorial service will be held at Tabor United Methodist Church at a later date.
+A memorial gathering will be held in Kent, Ohio at a later date.

 382 Church Street

 Local Phone: 570-278-8100